Eugene Whelan

-The Conservatives have the right wing, the NDP have the left wing.
-The Liberals have two wings and that's why we can fly.
+Eugene Francis "Gene" Whelan (11 July 1924 – 19 February 2013) was a Canadian farmer and Liberal politician.
+He served in the House of Commons of Canada from 1962 to 1984 and was minister of agriculture from 1972 to 1979 and from 1980 to 1984.
+He ran to succeed Prime Minister Pierre Trudeau in the 1984 Liberal Party of Canada leadership election, finishing last.
+Whelan also served as president of the United Nations World Food Council from 1983 to 1985.
+In 1996, he was appointed to the Senate of Canada by Jean Chrétien, serving until 1999.

-When he announced that he was running for the Liberal leadership in 1984, he said:
+Before entering federal politics, Whelan was a farmer active in agricultural organizations.
+As agriculture minister, he promoted the expansion of national marketing boards, secured increased federal support for farmers, and opened markets in the Soviet Union for Canadian wheat.
+He was also known for his green stetson and his outspoken advocacy for the agricultural sector.

-I don't think there is any politician that is as well known in the world as I am.
+During his final term as agriculture minister, Whelan developed a close relationship with Soviet ambassador Aleksandr Yakovlev.
+In 1983, he arranged a three-week Canadian tour for Yakovlev and then Soviet agriculture minister Mikhail Gorbachev.
+During the visit, Gorbachev and Yakovlev held an extended discussion near Whelan's farm that Yakovlev later associated with the origins of perestroika.

 Early years

 Eugene Whelan was born in Amherstburg, Ontario, the middle of nine children born to Irish-Canadian farmers Charles B. Whelan and Frances L. Kelly.
 He was educated in Windsor and Walkerville.
 At 16, Whelan quit school and worked for a time as a welder and tool and die maker before returning to farming.

 In 1960, Whelan married Elizabeth Pollinger and they had a family.
 One daughter went into politics (see Family below).
 His brother Edward Charles Whelan made his life in Saskatchewan.
 He also went into politics, being elected and serving in the Legislative Assembly of Saskatchewan.